Radiant-Core/Project-Gravity/README.md

 1. 2.
 3. 4.
 The first and second proof of work algorithms types.
 Amount of first blockchain (ex: Bitcoin) units to receive for the trade.
 Amount of second blockchain (ex: Dogecoin) units oﬀered for the trade.
-Receive address of where T aker will send first blockchain units to Maker
+Receive address of where Taker will send first blockchain units to Maker.
-5. Number of block headers that will be required by the SPV proof.
+Number of block headers that will be required by the SPV proof.
 Example: 10 block headers.

 6. Extra collateral of Radiant Photons to cover the expected value of the trade.

 7. Contains a covenant that only unlocks the collateral Radiant Photons if a valid SPV proof is provided.
-T aker spends the the initiating user transaction to temporarily claim the trade:
+Taker spends the the initiating user transaction to temporarily claim the trade:
-1. T aker attaches where they want to receive their second blockchain tokens
+1. Taker attaches where they want to receive their second blockchain tokens
-2. T aker attaches their extra collateral of Radiant Photons in the same amount as Maker.
+2. Taker attaches their extra collateral of Radiant Photons in the same amount as Maker.
 T aker broadcasts the transaction to the receive address specified by the Maker in Step 1.
 Maker broadcasts their payment to the second blockchain to the receive address specified by the T aker in Step 2.
 Either party or service may broadcast the respective SPV proofs and required block headers of both blockchains and simultaneously release the collateral to both parties.
-5
 Diagram 4: Multiway Blockchain Operation Overview: Trade between Bitcoin and a Second blockchain using Radiant as facilitator.
 The multiway blockchain operation requires both parties to use Radiant units as the collateral and eﬀectively turns Radiant into a trustless bond service.
 The solution works between any two blockchains as long as they are based on proof-of-work: their SPV proof and header hash algorithms can be verified with the Radiant programming instruction set codes.

-6. Security
+Security
 The cost of attacking this protocol is at least equal to the total energy cost of producing the requisite number of forged block headers, and therefore the system is secure enough as long as the total aggregate value of cross blockchain trades is less than that amount.
 Since Simplified Payment Verification provides a probabilistic security measure, it is important to choose parameters carefully to ensure that the cost to attack is an order of magnitude greater than the value of the potential gain from any attempt to execute the attack and steal the locked outputs.
-6
 We consider the scenario of an attacker who generates a forged chain to supply the requisite number of blocks to be input in the unlocking script of the locked outputs, here we provide a calculation to show the total energy cost.